ktdreyer/ec2-runner-test/README.md

 # GH_PERSONAL_ACCESS_TOKEN

 Create a [new GitHub personal access token](https://github.com/settings/tokens).
-The upstream repository says to use the `repo` scope, and this is probably referring to GitHub's "classic" tokens.
+The upstream repository says to use the `repo` scope, and this refers to GitHub's "classic" tokens.

-I would like to try using GitHub's newer fine-grained tokens, so that I can use modern security options, restrict this token to this single repo, and possibly even update the upstream documentation to use this.
+I'm testing using GitHub's newer fine-grained tokens, so that I can use modern security options, restrict this token to this single repo, and possibly even update the upstream documentation to use this...

-For the new token I created, I've selected the following options, guessing at what I will need:

-* Actions: read/write
+With experimentation and reading [this in-progress PR](https://github.com/machulav/ec2-github-runner/pull/239), I've found that the token needs:

 * Administration: read/write
 * Metadata: read-only
-* Commit statuses: read/write
 * Contents: read-only

-* Pull Requests: read-only
+Once that PR is merged, we won't need the full `Administration` privilege when we use the GH Action within organizations.